Grab and Go Emergency Binder

-After reading through a ton of information, I came up with these different categories.
-Grouping the different bits of information into categories easier to follow than a huge list.
-Here are all the documents I felt necessary to have in an emergency.
+After reading through loads of information, I came up with different categories.
+Grouping the different bits of information into various categories was easier to follow than a huge list.
+Here are all the documents I felt necessary to have in case of an emergency.
 Get the free printable here:

 - Family Emergency Plan: Talk about different scenarios with your family.
-Where will you go if you are home and there is an earthquake, fire, etc. What should they do if they are at school?
+Where will you go if you are home and there is an earthquake, fire, etc. What if the kids are at school?
 Where will your family meet up if Dad is at work?
-What is our evacuation plan should we have to leave our home/town/city?
-Write up your most basic meeting place should everyone be scattered.
+What is our evacuation plan if we have to leave our home/town/city?
+Write up your most basic meeting place in case everyone is scattered.

 - Map of City/Evacuation Route: Know back ways to where your family will meet if you have to evacuate.
 A map would be handy to have if major roads are blocked or impassable.